 Andrea is on the Consumer Advisory Board for American Express and is a proud Techstars Mentor.
 You can find her on Twitter @AndreaBreannaNY

-Merryn Johns is the editor-in-chief of Curve Magazine.
-She is also a digital news producer covering mainstream international news and a contributing writer for EDGEi, Edge Media Network’s investigative department.
+Merryn Johns is the Group Editor of the OUTvoices brand.
+She is also a digital news producer covering mainstream international news and a contributing writer for EDGEi, Edge Media Network's investigative department.
 She is a frequent global public speaker on LGBTQIA rights with a particular emphasis on women and diversity and inclusion.
-When she is not working as a journalist she is pushing boundaries as a playwright and is a current board member of America’s oldest LGBT theater writers’ group, Village Playwrights.
+When she is not working as a journalist she is pushing boundaries as a playwright and is a current board member of America's oldest LGBT theater writers' group, Village Playwrights.
 Formerly from Sydney, Australia Merryn taught Arts at the University of New South Wales, where she earned her PhD, and media studies at Macquarie University before relocating to New York City to pursue her career in LGBTQ activism and journalism.

-Orlando served as the CEO of Pride Media, the worlds largest media company dedicated to serving the LGBTQ+ community.
-He was responsible for expanding iconic brands like The Advocate and Out beyond the print titles into digital, social and events while maximizing revenue and site growth.
-His strategic vision focused on creating content, innovative use of technology and expanding the brand to a larger audience with a “queer” lens.
-Prior, he served as Co-Founder and Chief Operating Officer of Swoup, a fast growing shopping and savings mobile app.
+Orlando served as the CEO of Pride Media, the world's largest media company dedicated to serving the LGBTQ+ community.
+He was responsible for expanding iconic brands like The Advocate and Out beyond the print titles into digital, social, and events while maximizing revenue and site growth.
+His strategic vision focused on creating content, innovative use of technology, and expanding the brand to a larger audience with a "queer" lens.
+Prior, he served as Co-Founder and Chief Operating Officer of Swoup, a fast-growing shopping and savings mobile app.
 Throughout his career, Orlando has developed a reputation for transforming and disrupting business models at media companies.
-He was VP Of Sales and Marketing at the Game Show Network, VP Head fo Broadcast and Digital Video for Everyday Health; SVP of Television/Radio for Martha Stewart Omni Media and Executive Director of Entertainment at Yahoo!
-He started his career at Viacom and moved to the Disney Company holding various positions and creating the companies cross divisional sales and marketing team.
+He was VP Of Sales and Marketing at the Game Show Network, VP Head of Broadcast and Digital Video for Everyday Health; SVP of Television/Radio for Martha Stewart Omni Media and Executive Director of Entertainment at Yahoo!
+He started his career at Viacom and moved to the Disney Company holding various positions and creating the companies cross-divisional sales and marketing team.
 He currently serves on the boards of the Hudson Valley LGBTQ Center and LGBTQ Loyalty.